lmburns/hoard/README.md

 * Run threads on the receiver end of `WalkBuilder`
 * Option to add things to configuration from the command line
 * Allow default configuration to be many formats, not just `config.toml`
+* Deletion of cache from a command
+* Report all errors together

 ### Working and Compatibility
 * Ensure more tests